awsteiner/o2scl/doc/o2scl/sphinx/index.rst

 ======================================================

-O₂scl is a C++ library for object-oriented scientific computing which has been in active development for over 17 years.
+O₂scl is a C++ library for object-oriented scientific computing which has been in active development for 20 years.
 This is a beta version.
 Some O₂scl classes state-of-the-art and others are more experimental.
 O₂scl continues to evolve.
 Release versions should install and test successfully, and most of the classes are ready for